ufosc/course-planner-frontend/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for how to work on the project.
+Please read the [CONTRIBUTING.md](docs/CONTRIBUTING.md) for how to get started working on the project.

 ## License